connoraking/Boston-Public-Data-Analysis/README.md

 - Since it is left-skewed, there appears to be more experienced teachers and there appears to be teachers earning significantly less which may indicate being newer.
 - BPS teachers earn significantly more than the average public school teacher salary of `$66,397`.

+### Zipcode Map

 ![](./BPS_earnings/bps2022_teach_postal_map.png)<!-- -->

+### Data Breakdown

+- Zipcode `02134` (north west) has the lowest average total earnings of `$63,853.46`.
+- Zipcode `02467` (small western bits) has the highest average total earnings of `$102,780,80`

+### Implications

+- This map serves as a proxy for the average number of years teaching for each zip code because of the step-and-lane salary system.
+- The BPS could utilize this map to distribute the experience level of teachers more evenly.
+The southern zip codes seem to have more experienced teachers with higher earnings.

 ![](./BPS_earnings/bps2022_teach_top_20.png)<!-- -->